We update this page often. Check back.

 Swim Season begins Memorial Weekend.

-• Wade McLean Pool and Splash Pad - Marana. $1.00-3.00.
-See Website for times and location.
+• Wade McLean Pool and Splash Pad – Marana. $1.00-3.00.
+See the Website for times and locations.
 Time to get the kids swimming lessons!
 Our daughter took her kids here one summer and said it was great and not as crowded as most.

 • Pima County operates several pools in the area.
-They are all $1.00 general admission, $.50 for those that meet the low income standard.
-See further information on the Pima County website.
+They are all $1.00 general admission, $.50 for those that meet the low-income standard.
+See further information on the Pima County Recreation.

 If you are going to visit the various attractions in Tucson this summer, purchase a Passport to Fun from the Attractions Alliance.
 Most of the attractions are 2 for 1.
 For a list of attractions in the Passport see the website here.